wenduocheng/wenduocheng.github.io/_pages/about.md

 # 🔥 News
+*November 2025:* 🎉 DNALongBench has been featured for the Nature Communications Editors’ Highlights collection on Computational and Theoretical Biology!
+Check it out here: [Nature Communications Editors’ Highlights – Computational and Theoretical Biology](https://www.nature.com/collections/cfhfejghec).

-*2025.11: 🎉 DNALongBench is accepted by Nature Communications!*
+*September 2025:* 🎉 Our DNALongBench work is accepted by Nature Communications!

 # 📝 Publications